Reviews, great and also the bane of our lives in equal measure as they will generally fall into two simplistic camps:

 You either need a spare part or you do not.
 It is the correct part or it is not.
 There is no dubiety, no in-between.
 Or, there shouldn't be.

-What does happen is we often see people order up stuff thinking it'll solve a problem and it doesn't, they order the wrong part without advice (then blame us for their error) or they break something in the process of attempting a repair and expect we'll wave our magic wand and for that out.
+What does happen is we often see people order up stuff thinking it'll solve a problem and it doesn't, they order the wrong part without advice (then blame us for their error) or they break something in the process of attempting a repair and expect we'll wave our magic wand and sort it all out free of charge.

 The above will cover the vast bulk if not all the negative reviews we get.